 These Board Designated Funds are directed to the most critical projects identified by our State Park partners.
 Projects that have been funded in the past include: hiring of park tour guide, educational and maintenance staff, commissioning of required reports and permits to enable restoration projects to include the Vikingsholm sod roof, the Vikingsholm electricial system, Ehrman Mansion electrical system upgrade, Donner Visitor Center front desk staffing and much more.
 In 2014, the Sierra State Parks Foundation designated over $300,000 in support of State Park projects.

 Donation levels over $1,000 will be recognized on the Donor Wall in the Visitor Center foyer.
-All donation levels include a one year membership to the Sierra State Parks Foundation and "thank you" gifts at various donation levels.
+All donation levels over $50 include a one-year membership to the Sierra State Parks Foundation and other "thank you" gifts at various donation levels.
 We will be pleased to send you our Donner Fundraising Campaign materials or meet with you to share our vision.

-These funds will be used to design and fabricate three interpretive panels to be placed on the paths that wind through Washoe Meadows State Park.
+These funds will be used to design and fabricate three interpretive panels to be placed on the paths that wind through the park.